-FINANCIAL CONDITION OF THE QANTAS SUPERANNUATION PLAN ACTUARIAL REPORT AND ACTUARIAL STATEMENT FOR AAS25 PURPOSES
+FINANCIAL CONDITION OF THE QANTAS SUPERANNUATION PLAN

+ACTUARIAL REPORT AND ACTUARIAL STATEMENT FOR AAS25 PURPOSES

-As the appointed actuary to the Qantas Superannuation Plan (the Plan) I conducted the latest actuarial investigation of the Plan as at 1 July 2007.
-The results of that investigation were presented in my report dated 16 April 2008, and a summary of that report is presented in the Attachment to this letter.
+The last actuarial investigation of the Qantas Superannuation Plan (the Plan) was undertaken as at 1 July 2007.
+The results of that investigation were presented in the report dated 16 April 2008 by Mr Mark Thompson, FIAA, and a summary of that report is presented in the Attachment to this letter.

-The next actuarial investigation is scheduled for no later than 1 July 2010.
+The next actuarial investigation is scheduled to be undertaken as at 1 July 2010 and is currently being conducted.

-My report on the actuarial investigation also contained an actuarial statement for AAS25 purposes.
+The report on the 2007 actuarial investigation also contained an actuarial statement for AAS25 purposes.
 A summary of that statement is also contained in the Attachment to this letter.